Fioromyrmex/Gianpiero_Fiorentino_CV/README.md

 ---

 ## About
 Ph.D. candidate in biology, focusing on ant systematics, paleoentomology, and how extinction shapes communities across deep time.
-Experienced in field work, CT-scanning, morphology, and science communication; committed to inclusive mentorship and teaching.
+Experienced in field work, CT-scanning, morphology, phylogenetic comparative methods, and science communication; committed to inclusive mentorship and teaching.

 ---